AlertLinkTeam/.github/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Type of change

-> Please delete options that are not relevant.
+> Please ignore options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)<br/>
 - [ ] New feature (non-breaking change which adds functionality)<br/>